Roger Griswold

-Roger Griswold (/ˈgrɪzwɔːld, -wəld/; May 21, 1762 – October 25, 1812) was a nineteenth-century lawyer, politician and judge from Connecticut.
-He served as a member of the United States House of Representatives, judge of the Connecticut Supreme Court and the 22nd Governor of Connecticut, serving as a Federalist.
+Roger Griswold (/ˈgrɪzwɔːld, -wəld/; May 21, 1762 – October 25, 1812) was a lawyer, politician and judge from Connecticut.
+He served as a member of the United States House of Representatives, judge of the Connecticut Supreme Court and the 22nd governor of Connecticut, serving as a Federalist.
+He was a member of the prominent Griswold family.

 Biography

 Griswold was born in Lyme in the Connecticut Colony to Matthew Griswold and Ursula (Wolcott) Griswold of the prominent Griswold family.
 He pursued classical studies, entered Yale College at the age of fourteen and graduated from Yale in 1780.
 He received a Doctor of Law degree from Harvard University in 1811, and a Doctor of Law degree from Yale in 1812.

 Griswold studied law with his father and was admitted to the bar in 1783.
-He began the practice of law in Norwich, Connecticut.
+He began the practice of law in Norwich, Connecticut, and unsuccessfully ran for Congress in an 1793 special election.
 He returned to Lyme in 1794 and was elected as a Federalist candidate to the Fourth United States Congress and to the five succeeding Congresses.
-Griswold served in Congress from March 4, 1795 until his resignation in 1805 prior to the convening of the Ninth Congress.
+Griswold served in Congress from March 4, 1795, until his resignation in 1805 prior to the convening of the Ninth Congress.
 During the Sixth Congress, he served as chairman of the Committee on Revisal and Unfinished Business and as a member of the Committee on Ways and Means.
+He was a U.S. Senate candidate in 1800.